 Children may also experience headaches brought on by extreme eyestrain.
 Left untreated, myopia can continue (and worsen) well into the early twenties.
 You are also at a higher risk if one or both of your parents suffer from nearsightedness.

-Adults can also be diagnosed with myopia, but this is less common.
-People that spend a lot of time reading, or staring at a computer screen have a significantly higher chance of developing myopia.
-However, it is more common that spending a lot of time reading or in front of a computer will just make a pre-existing case even worse.
+Adults can also develop myopia, but this is less common.
+People that spend a lot of time reading or staring at a computer screen have a significantly higher chance of developing myopia.
+However, it is more common than spending a lot of time reading or in front of a computer will just make a pre-existing case even worse.
 Since computer use is now part of everyone’s daily routine, it is even more important to supplement with vitamins!
 You want to avoid the effects of digital eye strain at all costs, after all.

-Eating a diet rich in green leafy vegetables, fresh fruits, and other healthy choices can help support your overall eye health because they contain many antioxidants, which help fight against the aging process in your eyes.
+Eating a diet rich in green leafy vegetables, fresh fruits, and other healthy choices can help support overall eye health because they contain many antioxidants, which help fight against the aging process in your eyes.
 Some of this “aging” is what eventually causes myopia.

 Selenium can be obtained by eating brazil nuts, yellowfin tuna, salmon, halibut, ham, sardines, shrimp, brown rice, eggs, and some beef.
 Chromium is another nutrient that we do not get enough of in our daily diet.
 Chromium is important because it helps the body preserve balanced intraocular eye pressure.
 The best sources are onions and tomatoes.

 Vitamin D provides protection and improves corneal health.
-It also has been shown to reduce eye inflammation and improve visual sharpness.
+It can also help reduce eye inflammation and improve visual sharpness.
 Research shows that people that suffer from nearsightedness have a lower than average blood level of vitamin D than those with normal vision.
 Vitamin D is easy to obtain by eating plenty of tuna, fortified milk, eggs, fortified orange juice, yogurt, cheese, beef liver, and much more.

 Vitamin C is crucial to eye health because it helps the body produce and preserve connective tissue and maintain healthy blood vessels.
-The cornea in the eye contains collagen, a connective tissue, which receives nutrients from vitamin C-rich fruits and vegetables.
-The small, fine, blood vessels found in the retina are called capillaries.
+The cornea in the eye contains collagen, a connective tissue, that receives nutrients from vitamin C-rich fruits and vegetables.
+Capillaries are the small, fine, blood vessels in the retina.

-These delicate veins carry nutrients and oxygen to the retina, so they need to be treated with care!
+These delicate veins carry nutrients and oxygen to the retina, so you need to treat them with care!
 Your best bet for vitamin C-packed fruits and vegetables include citrus fruit, strawberries, broccoli, sweet green and red peppers, and tomatoes.

 Take a close look at your daily intake, including the nutritional content of each food you are consuming.
 If you feel that your intake of any of the nutrients mentioned above is lacking, consider taking a supplement or a multivitamin in order to replenish what your body needs and to ensure that your eyes will remain healthy.

-Taking a supplement like our Rebuild Your Vision Ocu-Plus Formula that is specifically geared towards general eye support is also a good idea for those with myopia, as these supplements contain many vitamins that are essential for healthy eyes, whether you have myopia or some other eye condition.
+Taking a supplement like our Rebuild Your Vision Ocu-Plus Formula that is specifically geared towards general eye support is also a good idea for those with myopia.
+These supplements contain many vitamins that are essential for healthy eyes, whether you have myopia or another eye condition.